PunithBS10/from-context-to-compilation-memory-architectures-for-llm-personal-knowledge-bases/README.md

 | C | Wiki + provenance tracking | planned |
 | D | Wiki + provenance-driven selective forgetting | planned |

-The design is documented here.
-The *reasoning* — decisions and why, what went wrong, how each result is interpreted — is in `../00_RESEARCH_LOG.md`, and the current state of the project is in `../00_PROJECT_STATUS.md`.

 ## Run it